-Abstract.
 Six generations of RPC systems can be distinguished including Federated Method Invocation (FMI) presented in this paper.
-Some of them-CORBA, Java RMI, and Web/OGSA services-support distributed objects.
+Some of them-CORBA, Java RMI, and Web/Globus services-support distributed objects.
 However, creating object wrappers implementing remote interfaces doesn't have a great deal to do with object-oriented distributed programming.
-Distributed objects developed that way are usually ill-structured with missing core object-oriented traits: encapsulation, instantiation, inheritance, and network-centric messaging by ignoring the real nature of networking.
-A distributed system is not just a collection of distributed objects-it's the network of dynamic objects.
-In particular, the object wrapping approach does not help to cope with network-centric messaging, invocation latency, object discovery, dynamic object federations, fault detection, recovery, partial failure, etc. The JiniTM architecture does not hide the network; it allows the programmer to deal with the network reality: leases for network resources, distributed events, transactions, and discovery/join protocols to form service federations.
-An exertion-based architecture presented in this paper implements FMI to support service-oriented metaprogramming.
-The new triple Command pattern architecture presented in this paper uses Jini service management for managing the network of FMI objects.
+Distributed objects developed that way are usually ill-structured with missing core objectoriented traits: encapsulation, instantiation, inheritance, and network-centric messaging by ignoring the real nature of networking.
+A distributed system is not just a collection of lar, the object wrapping approach does not help to cope with network-centric messaging, invocation latency, object discovery, dynamic object federation, fault detection, recovery, partial failure, etc. The JiniTM architecture does not hide the network; it allows the programmer to deal with the network reality: leases for network resources, distributed events, transactions, and discovery/join protocols to form federations.
+A service-oriented architecture presented in this paper implements FMI to support metaprogramming.
+The triple Command pattern implantation uses Jini service management and Rio dynamic provisioning for managing the network of FMI objects.